-Our suggestion is that the training sessions will take be delivered face-to-face, in a venue away from PAs' usually place of work.
-Training will be provided by LAC doctors and nurses, using a manual of presentations and group work tasks designed during the development phase of the research.
-We envisage that follow up training will include online additional information and monthly tasks focused on putting learning into practice.
-We will also provide a question and answer service either via phone or email.
-Final decisions on how best to provide follow-up support will be finalised after the consultations and rapid review.
-Current evidence suggests that such support is an essential component of and effective training model.
+We envisage that follow up training activities will include online additional information and monthly tasks focused on putting learning into practice.
+We will also provide a consultation/question and answer service either via phone or email, or online discussion forums.
+Decisions on how best to provide follow-up support will be finalised after the consultations and rapid review.
+Current evidence suggests that such support is an essential component of an effective training model.